Questions and answers

 How do I find a tutor?

 Check the list of tutors and contact a tutor offering services for your course.
-If there is no tutor listed for your course then you might want to contact the department or the instructor for your course and see if they know of a senior student who might be available to help.
-Some students advertise on the bulletin boards when looking for a tutor.
-Please be careful what personal details and contact information you post in a public forum.
+If there's no tutor listed for your course, you might want to contact the department or the instructor and see if they know of a senior student who might be available to help.
+Some students may also advertise on bulletin boards on-campus or on social media.
+When contacting tutors, be mindful of what personal information you share.